Aircraft industry of Serbia

 Kingdom of Serbia became part of the new state, Kingdom of the Serbs, Croats and Slovenes. which was formed on 1 December 1918.
 Even though the industry was on a very low level of development, the state was among the first 10 countries in the world which developed their own aircraft production.
 Originally, only the parts produced in foreign factories were assembled, but very soon the production of domestic components began, so as the engineering.
 The forerunner of the domestic aircraft industry was the Airplane workshop (Aeroplanska radionica), which was established in 1920, at the airfield in Novi Sad.
 The assembling of the trial series of Hansa-Brandenburg C.I.
 The series was named SBr, as this type of plane was known in Serbia as srednji Brandenburg ("middle Brandenburg").

 From 1923 to 1941, there were 7 aircraft factories in Serbia, 4 of which were located in the capital, Belgrade, and 2 airplane engines factories.
 Also, some planes were produced in the aircraft workshops, aero clubs and private workshops.
 There were also factories for the aircraft equipment and workshops for the repairs and overhauls of the aircraft, engines and components.
 A major boost to the industry was a decision by the state from 1926 to acquire over 800 fighters and several hundreds of trainers and school planes.
 Additional foreign licenses were obtained.
 The advance of the industry was halted in 1932 when the state stopped with the further acquirement of the aircraft due to the Great Depression.
 The production rebound from 1937 onwards.

 According to the State union of the aircraft industries of the Kingdom of Yugoslavia, the state's aircraft industry and the auxiliary industries employed 300 engineers and technicians, 500 employees and 6,000 workers.
 In total, 1,729 military and civilian aircraft were produced in Serbia between two World Wars.
 Of those, none were cargo or reconnaissance aircraft.
-One of the most important people in the technical development of the aircraft design was engineer Milenko Mitrović "Spirta", who developed numerous designs for the airplanes in the 1928-40 period.
+One of the most important people in the technical development of the aircraft design was engineer Milenko D. Mitrović "Spirta" (1905–1986), who developed numerous designs for the airplanes in the 1928-40 period.